yangfangs/physpetools/docs/docs/usage.md

 ```

-This check result write to default directory name is `check`
+The check result is stored in the `check` folder.
+In `physpe_echp_extend.txt` file indicates class of HCP and their corresponding names, which will be used to prepare extended HCP sequences.

 ```bash
 $ cd check